githubselvi/simple-mvn-project/README.md

-# Simple Maven Project
+# Simple Maven Project Selvi

 ## A Maven Project used for Jenkins Training.

-Try something else.
+Project to test Jenkins - Selvi